pfecchio/HypertritonML/README.md

 # HypertritonML
-Repository for the ML tools used for the analysis of the Hypertriton
+Repository for the ML tools used for the analysis of the Hypertriton.